lililwavezlilil/Clone-Hero-Tools-AIO-All-In-One-/README.md

 Clone Hero Tools AIO (All-In-One) is a packaged GUI version of all of my Clone Hero scripts/programs combined into 1

+## ***NOTE:***

+*Clone Hero Tools AIO (All-In-One) will **ALWAYS** have/run the newest and most up to date version of each script.
+The changelog will **ONLY** contain updates and changes made to the GUI all in one script and anything added to the compile/build!*

 ## ***⚠️ Security Notice:*** *Antivirus False Positives*

 Because this background service uses PyInstaller to package the local Python environment into a single executable, strict antivirus programs (such as Windows Defender) may occasionally flag it as a generic threat.
 This is a common false positive associated with compiled Python scripts.

 ### **Instructions:**

+1. Open your browser(s) of choice and add/install the extension Tampermonkey by Jan Biniok

+2. Open my extensions/installed extensions in your browser(s) and locate Tampermonkey

+3. Click on details and make sure you enable Allow User Scripts

+4. Add my custom Tampermonkey script:

+**• OPTION A (Recommended):**
+Go to (https://greasyfork.org/en/scripts/582682-clone-hero-universal-song-matcher) and click on Install this script.

+**• OPTION B (Manual Install):**
+Open Tampermonkey.txt (can be opened in the Help? option and/or by downloading the Tampermonkey.txt) and copy everything inside, then click on the Tampermonkey extension in your browser(s) and click Create a new script.
+Paste everything inside and save

-1. Just run and enjoy! :) (instructions and details can be found by pressing the Help? button in the top right corner under the version number)
+6. Run and enjoy! :) (instructions and details can be found by pressing the Help? button in the top right corner under the version number or by visiting that specific Github repository)

 On the initial run, you will be prompted to select your Clone Hero songs directory (you can change this anytime by doing any of the following 3 options: